 Unless severe, phorias rarely cause symptoms of strabismus.
 If symptomatic, phorias typically cause asthenopia (eye strain).

 Tropias sometimes result in symptoms.
 For example, torticollis may develop to compensate for the brain’s difficulty in fusing images from misaligned eyes and to reduce diplopia.
-Some children with tropias have normal and equal visual acuity; however, amblyopia frequently develops with tropias and is due to cortical suppression of the image in the deviating eye to avoid confusion and diplopia.
+Some children with tropias have normal and equal visual acuity; however, amblyopia Amblyopia Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
+Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more frequently develops with tropias and is due to cortical suppression of the image in the deviating eye to avoid confusion and diplopia.

 Strabismus can be detected during well-child checkups through the history and eye examination.
 Evaluation should include questions about family history of amblyopia or strabismus and, if family or caregivers have noticed deviation of gaze, questions about when the deviation began, when or how often it is present, and whether there is a preference for using one eye for fixation.
 Physical examination should include an assessment of visual acuity, pupil reactivity, and the extent of extraocular movements.
 Slit-lamp examination is done to detect signs of cataract, and funduscopic examination is done to detect signs of structural defects or pathology of disorders such as retinoblastoma.
 Neurologic examination, particularly of the cranial nerves, is important.

 The corneal light reflex test is a good screening test, but it is not very sensitive for detecting small deviations.
 The child looks at a light and the light reflection (reflex) from the pupil is observed; normally, the reflex appears symmetric (ie, in the same location on each pupil).
 The light reflex for an exotropic eye is nasal to the pupillary center, whereas the reflex for an esotropic eye is temporal to the pupillary center.
-Vision screening machines operated by trained personnel are being used to identify children at risk.
+Vision screening devices such as photoscreeners may be used by trained lay personnel to identify children at risk.

 When doing the cover test, the child is asked to fixate on an object.
 One eye is then covered while the other is observed for movement.
 No movement should be detected if the eyes are properly aligned, but manifest strabismus is present if the uncovered eye shifts to establish fixation once the other eye, which had fixed on the object, is covered.
 The test is then repeated on the other eye.